anoma/geb/README.md

     and gives true if they are equal and false otherwise.
 Note that for the usual Vamp-IR code interpretations, that means that we associate true with left input into bool and false with the right.
-Appropriately, in Vamp-IR the first branch will be associated with the 0 input and teh second branch with 1.
+Appropriately, in Vamp-IR the first branch will be associated with the 0 input and the second branch with 1.

 <a id="x-28GEB-2ELAMBDA-2ESPEC-3ALAMB-LT-20CLASS-29"></a>